AlexDariio/three-tier-aws-app/README.md

 # AWS Three-Tier Web Application with CloudFormation

 ## Description
-This project is a step-by-step guide to building and deploying a three-tier web application on AWS using CloudFormation (Infrastructure as Code).
+This repository is a step-by-step guide to building and deploying a three-tier web application on AWS using CloudFormation (Infrastructure as Code).
 Instead of manually clicking through the AWS Console, the entire infrastructure — networking, security, compute, database, and content delivery — are written in code on CloudFormation templates and deployed through the command line.
-The app is a simple item manager with a frontend, a backend API , and a database.
+The application is deployed across two Availability Zones for high availability, meaning if one data center goes down, the app continues running from the other.
+The app is a simple item manager with a frontend, a backend API, and a database.
 The goal is to demonstrate how to build production-style architecture with a secure, scalable, and fully automated setup like you would in a real production environment.

 ## Audience
-This project is intended for anyone looking to learn AWS hands-on — whether you're pursuing a career in cloud computing, solutions architecture, or cloud security, or simply want to understand how real-world cloud infrastructure works.
+This Repository is intended for anyone looking to learn AWS hands-on — whether you're pursuing a career in cloud computing, solutions architecture, or cloud security, or simply want to understand how real-world cloud infrastructure works.
 The assumption is that you have basic familiarity with AWS services like VPC, EC2, RDS, S3, CloudFront, and the AWS CLI.
 Step-by-step deployment instructions are provided so you can follow along even if you're still learning.

+## Customization

+This Repo uses a simple item manager as an example, but the architecture can be changed to fit many different applications.
+The three-tier design works no matter what the app is used for.
+You can customize the frontend, backend, and database to match your own idea, such as a portfolio tracker, task manager, or inventory system.

+To customize:
+- **Frontend** (`frontend/index.html`, `style.css`, `script.js`) — change the layout, form fields, and design to match your application
+- **Backend** (`app/server.js`) — update the API routes and database queries to handle your own data
+- **Database** (`cloudformation/ec2-asg.yaml` UserData section) — modify the table schema to store the fields you need

+The CloudFormation templates and infrastructure remain the same — only the application code changes.

 ## Architecture Overview